Mikejo5000/vsts-docs-pr/docs/report/analytics/what-is-analytics.md

 The Analytics Service provides the reporting platform for Visual Studio Team Services (VSTS) Use it to answer quantitative questions about the past or present state of your projects.
 This service provides a concise data model over the VSTS suite.
 Built for reporting, the Analytics Service is optimized for fast read-access and server-based aggregations.

 To gain access to the Analytics Service for your VSTS account, install the [VSTS Analytics extension](https://marketplace.visualstudio.com/items?itemName=ms.vss-analytics).
 Once installed, the Analytics Service populates itself with all available VSTS data.
 Once populated, it updates itself as data changes occur.
-For more information, read [Data Available in Analytics Service](./data-available-in-analytics.md) and [Performance and latency](performance-latency.md)
+For more information, read [Data available in Analytics Service](./data-available-in-analytics.md) and [Performance and latency](performance-latency.md)

 > [!NOTE]
 > **The Analytics Service is in public preview**.
 While in preview, it is available to everyone free of charge.
 We encourage you to use it and provide us feedback.
 As we add features, we will post them on the [Microsoft DevOps Blog](https://blogs.msdn.microsoft.com/devops/tag/reporting/).